academe/laravel-google-api-auth/README.md

   user.
 This assumes there is only one set of credentials (a good assumption for now, but may change later) so it means each user should only have one record in the authorisations table.
-* Method to cancel an authorisation.
-Try cancelling it reotely (which may or may not succeed) then just remove the local access and renewal tokens.
+* Method to revoke an authorisation.
+Try revoking it through the API (which may or may not succeed) then just remove the local access and renewal tokens.
 * Some way to handle an expired access token that we did not renew in time.
   This will result in an exception when it is used.
 The action will be to catch the exception, attempt to renew the access token, then try the same